lfsgroup/channel-partner-api-docs/docs/public_docs/CREATE_AN_INVOICE.md

 ### invoice.created
-Once the invoice has been created in the system, an event is POSTed to the URL registered for `income.created`.
+Once the invoice has been created in the system, an event is POSTed to the URL registered for `invoice.created`.
-The body is the [event envelop](../reference/partner-openapispec.yaml/components/schemas/WebhookEvent) containing the created Invoice as the event payload.
+The body is the [event envelop](../../reference/partner-openapispec.yaml/components/schemas/WebhookEvent) containing the created Invoice as the event payload.

 ### invoice.created
-Any change to the invoice after creation will result in an event being POSTed to the URL registered for `income.updated`.
+Any change to the invoice after creation will result in an event being POSTed to the URL registered for `invoice.updated`.
-The body is the [event envelop]() containing the created Invoice as the event payload.
+The body is the [event envelop](../../reference/partner-openapispec.yaml/components/schemas/WebhookEvent) containing the created Invoice as the event payload.